To lead, inspire and shape the future of sport.

 Full-Time (with slow-tracking option) Slow-tracking only applies to students who are elite athletes and need to alter their mode of attendance due to training and/or competitive opportunities.
 These students are permitted to take modules up to the value of 40 credits per semester from modules being offered after they have completed level 4 (year 1) as full-time students.
 The requirements for the degree, conditions of progress and regulations remain the same as the full-time version of the course.

 The practices of the School of Sport around teaching, learning and assessment are directly informed and underpinned by Ulster’s Teaching and Learning Strategy and the Principles of Assessment and Feedback.
-The Sport Studies programme aims to deliver an appropriately wide range of learning experiences that will enable students to develop their knowledge, understanding and skills in multi-disciplinary and vocational areas of sport, exercise, physical education, sports development, sports coaching, sports management, sports psychology, policy and planning as well as enhancing transferable skills in critical reasoning, interpersonal understanding and verbal and non-verbal communication.
+The Sport Studies programme aims to deliver an appropriately wide range of learning experiences that will enable students to develop their knowledge, understanding and skills in multi-disciplinary and vocational areas of sport, exercise, physical education, sports development, sports coaching, sports management, policy and planning as well as enhancing transferable skills in critical reasoning, interpersonal understanding and verbal and non-verbal communication.
 To assist in this process all module coordinators keep an attendance register to ensure students are fully engaged in their learning.
 The primary aim is to encourage students to become competent and conscious learners who can evaluate their own and others’ practices.
 This is directly aligned to Ulster’s vision to be the leading provider of ‘a professional education for professional life’.
 To that end, the School’s teaching and learning objectives mirror Ulster’s strategic aims.
 The Sport Studies programme promotes and fosters creativity and innovation in curriculum design and delivery.
 Here, creativity includes critically informed approaches to existing ‘problems’ or issues in sports development and coaching or in athletic performance, as well as innovative ways of monitoring, delivering and evaluating practice in these and other sports-related fields.
 Thus, it has direct relevance for the development and enhancement of professional and vocational practice.
 This programmes foregrounds the theory-practice nexus in sport, through the progression of scholarship- and research-informed content across all years.
 The assessment methods employed in the programme are directly underpinned by: 1) the programme team’s awareness of the kinds of knowledge and skills which graduates need in the vocational and professional practice of sport.
 These are demonstrated through a diverse assessment portfolio ; 2) the University’s Assessment strategy which recommends for students to engage in a range of processes through which to demonstrate their relative intellectual capabilities and aptitudes.
 This is reflected in the variety and diversity of coursework assessments that students will engage with on the course; 3) the University’s Principles of Assessment and Feedback for Learning.
 Modules are assessed by a combination of coursework (a generic term to include all non-exam based assessments) and exams, on the basis of the pedagogic position taken by the programme team towards learning.
 In this case, we believe that exam-based assessments are appropriate in certain situations where this mode of assessment can provide evidence of that learning.
 Equally, the dissemination of summative exam feedback through one-to-one meetings with students and class overviews of, and reflections on, exam performance also become important as a feed-forward mechanism from level four for more effective exam and study skills strategies.
 In order to reflect and assess the reality of ‘practicing’ sport, all coursework assessments have been designed with professional, vocational or practical relevance in mind.
 This ensures that coursework assessments align with the University’s corporate goal of providing a professional education for professional life.
 Assessment tasks also aim to encourage students to apply their experience and expertise to real-life case studies, scenarios and problems in different sports related contexts.

 The content for each course is summarised on the relevant course page, along with an overview of the modules that make up the course.